 The World Cup is where the world comes together.
 Where nations dream, fans unite and unforgettable moments become part of football history.

-Across Canada, Mexico and the United States, sixteen stadiums will host the biggest tournament on earth.
-Each one is more than a venue.
-It is a winning ground.
-A stage for ambition, drama, triumph and unforgettable memories.
+Across Canada, Mexico and the United States, 16 stadiums welcomed the world’s best teams and millions of fans.
+Each venue became more than a stadium.
+It became a winning ground, a stage for ambition, drama, triumph and unforgettable memories.

-Long before the first whistle, thousands of hours go into preparing the world’s biggest stage.
-Meet the people behind the pitches and discover the stories, challenges and passion that shape every World Cup moment.
+Meet the people behind the pitches and discover the stories, challenges and passion that helped shape the World Cup experience.

 We are in a really good position.
 The Club World Cup helped us tremendously in understanding what is needed to prepare for a tournament of this scale.
 It showed us what is required, what works, and where we need to focus our efforts to be fully prepared for the World Cup.